Anatomy of a Replica Tissot PRC-200 Watch

 I found the stainless-steel strap to be quite solid.
 It will provide yeoman service during the life of this watch.

-This is an handsome timepiece and I found it quite comfortable to wear.
+This is a handsome timepiece, and I found it quite comfortable to wear.
 Unfortunately, the replica Tissot PRC-200 is equipped with an automatic movement that fails to meet even the most modest of standards.
 This watch is not recommended.

 Replica watches generally sell at a premium when compared to timepieces of similar quality.
 I am interested in how much potential customers are willing to pay in order to purchase a copy of an expensive timepiece.
 Please fill in the poll below.